Photo by Innerbody Research

 Hunter Focus doesn’t offer any subscriptions, but you can save a little bit by buying in bulk (though comparatively much less than other products that offer bulk savings).
 Here’s how Hunter Focus’ pricing works out:

-Qualia Mind is the nootropic offering from a company called Neurohacker Collective.
+Qualia Mind is the nootropic offering from a company called Qualia (formerly Neurohacker Collective).
 They make other supplements to support skin, sleep, energy levels, longevity, and vision.
-Mind is their standard nootropic blend with both common ingredients and some more unique choices.
+Qualia Mind is their standard nootropic blend with both common ingredients and some more unique choices.
 There are 27 different ingredients in Qualia Mind, so you’ll have to take seven capsules to get a full serving.

 These ingredients include: